bhodrolok/bhodrolok.github.io/content/about/_index.md

 +++
-title = "About me"
-description = "About page of ..."
 template = "prose.html"

+title = "/about"
+description = "lore"
 insert_anchor_links = "none"

 [extra]
 lang = 'en'
 title = "$whoami"

-math = false
-mermaid = false
-copy = false
+subtitle = "background"
 comment = false
-reaction = false
 +++

 Hello!
 My name is Ranadip.
 I love experimenting with all things tech.
 Matter of fact this website that you are currently on is one of those experiments.